UniLogin/UniLogin/docs/source/sdk.rst

 SDK
 ===

 SDK is a JS library, that helps to communicate with relayer.
-SDK makes easy to manage contract, by creating basic contract-calling messages.
-It uses private key to sign that messages and sends it to relayer, which propagates it to network.
+The SDK makes it easy to manage contract, by creating basic contract-calling messages.
+It uses private key to sign these messages and send them to relayer, which propagates them to the network.

 .. _sdk_create: